boltops-tools/pipedream/docs/_docs/deploy.md

 ## Explicit Pipeline Name

-By default, the pipeline name is inferred and is the parent folder that you are within.
+By default, the pipeline name is inferred and is the parent folder name that you are within.
 You can explicitly specify the pipeline name as the first CLI argument:

     pipe deploy my-pipeline